 While numerous development agencies including International Non-Governmental Organizations (INGOs), Organizations of Persons with Disabilities (OPDs) and Microfinance Institutions (MFIs) have committed to fostering disability inclusion and sustainability, a good number are grappling with how to exactly Mainstream disability and report about the same.
 This is partly because of the scanty information and research on disability coupled with the variations in orientation and focus for instance, MFIs are profit making in nature while INGOs and OPDs are mainly driven by social value.

-Based on practical experience of the Together For Inclusion (TOFI) consortium where the INGO; - Stromme Foundation, OPDs; - Norwegian Association of Disabled (NAD) and National Union of Disabled Persons of Uganda (NUDIPU) and an apex body for microfinance Institutions; - Association of Microfinance Institutions of Uganda (AMFIU) are implementing the iSAVE Inclusive Economic Empowerment program in Uganda as a partnership.
+Based on practical experience of the Together for Inclusion (TOFI) consortium where the INGO; - Stromme Foundation, OPDs; - Norwegian Association of Disabled (NAD) and National Union of Disabled Persons of Uganda (NUDIPU) and an apex body for microfinance Institutions; - Association of Microfinance Institutions of Uganda (AMFIU) are implementing the iSAVE Inclusive Economic Empowerment program in Uganda as a partnership.

 NAD, Stromme Foundation, NUDIPU and AMFIU are presenting the side event with a purpose to demonstrate how strategic partnerships can effectively promote social and financial inclusion.
 This is premised on the lessons learnt as well as the willingness for good practices by INGOs, MFIs and OPDs which energizes potential of persons with disabilities.